liviucotfas/ase-web-and-cloud-applications-security/06 - MVCStore - Advanced Architecture - Repository Pattern and DTOs.md

         </div>
     }
 </div>

-<div class="text-center mt-4" page-model="@ViewBag.PagingInfo" page-action="Index"></div>
 ```

 > **Key Changes in View:**
 > - Changed `@model` from `IEnumerable<Product>` to `IEnumerable<ProductListItemDto>`
 > - Changed `@p.Category?.Name ??
 "Unknown"` to `@p.CategoryName` (flattened property)
-> - No need for null-conditional operator on CategoryName since it's a string property with a default value
+> - No need for null-conditional operator on `CategoryName` since it's a string property with a default value

 ### Update Unit Tests